 Pro Bono and Community Leadership | Workplace Excellence

 Carlton Fields Jorden Burt is a Top 10 law firm (No. 8 overall) on the 2015 American Lawyer Diversity Scorecard.

 For the sixth consecutive year, Carlton Fields Jorden Burt received a perfect score of 100 percent on the Human Rights Campaign’s Corporate Equality Index, which rates businesses according to their treatment of LGBT employees, consumers, and investors.

-In 2015, Carlton Fields Jorden Burt was ranked 14th for Minority Attorneys and 33rd for Female Attorneys by Law360 in its first-ever series on racial diversity in the United States legal industry.
+In 2015, Carlton Fields Jorden Burt was ranked 2nd for "The Top 25 Best Law Firms for Hispanic Attorneys," 14th for "The 100 Best Law Firms for Minority Attorneys," 16th for "The Top 25 Best Law Firms for Black Attorneys" and 33rd for "The 100 Best Law Firms for Female Attorneys" by Law360 in its first-ever series on racial diversity in the United States legal industry.

 In 2014, Carlton Fields Jorden Burts' Shareholder and Chief Diversity Officer Nancy Faggianelli was a recipient of the LGBT-Allies Leader Award from Florida Diversity Council, an organization devoted to diversity thought leadership.
 The award recognizes champions in helping others to understand the importance of equality, acceptance and mutual respect towards the LGBT community, including individuals who have made a significant difference by actively working to educate others, support LGBT equal rights legislation and foster mutual respect in the workplace and the community.